jasminepvo/jasminepvo/README.md

 - ⏳ Working on some MERN stack projects
-- 🤓 Sports and Pokemon nerd
+- 🤓 Fitness and Food freak
-- ⚡ EV enthusiast
+- 🏡 I sell real estate
 - 🐓 Connect with me on <a href="https://twitter.com/jasminepvodev" target="_blank">Twitter</a>